- Places to Explore

 German Colony Review

 Neglected for years, the German Colony is now one of the city's loveliest (and flattest) strolls.
 It's best to start your exploration around Yaffo (Jaffa) Street so that you're walking toward the stunning Baha'i Gardens.
-Along the way you can have a meal or a cup of coffee, explore the shops in the City Centre Mall, and learn about the history of the German Templers.
+Along the way you can have a meal or a cup of coffee, explore the shops in the City Centre Mall, and learn about the history of the Templers.
 Any time of day is pleasant, but evening, when the cafés and restaurants are brimming with people, is best.

-The Templers' colony in Haifa was one of five in the Holy Land.
+The Templers' colony in Haifa was one of seven in the Holy Land.
 The early settlers formed a self-sufficient community; by 1883 they had built nearly 100 houses and filled them with as many families.
 Industrious workers, they introduced the horse-drawn wagon—unknown before their arrival—to Haifa.
 They also built with their own funds a pilgrimage road from Haifa to Nazareth.
 The Germans' labors gave rise to modern workshops and warehouses, and it was under their influence that Haifa began to resemble a modern city, with well-laid-out streets, gardens, and attractive homes.

 Fodor's Trip Planning Ideas

 - Fodor's 100 Hotel Awards: Check out the winners of 2013

 - Weekend Getaways: Fodor's Recommends the Best Weekend Escapes in the US